matthew-shaw/matthew-shaw.github.io/docs/blog/posts/ai-power-tools.md

 The worry is that those less informed are easily dazzled by the sheer speed at which AI generates "functional" code.
 They assume that is all there is to it, lacking the hard-won engineering experience to understand why we build so much infrastructure around the code itself.

 In feature-factory environments where developers are treated merely as ticket-clearing machines, it is incredibly tempting for management to believe that typing out the syntax was the primary bottleneck slowing down delivery.
-As if we were all just held back only by our typing speed.
+As if we were all just held back by our typing speed.
 In reality, the bottleneck is, and always has been, understanding what on earth the business actually wants, ensuring it scales, and proving that it works.

 ## Safety Guards for the Power Saw